Our Ghostwriting and Editing Team

 Alice has written books by American business icons, publishing professionals, and music industry insiders.
 Her work as an editor is meticulous and transformative, and she has a special talent for working collaboratively with authors.
 Alice’s enthusiasm, sense of humor, and drive for excellence permeate all aspects of her work with both aspiring and established authors alike.

-Specialties: Nonfiction: Memoir, History, Military, Fitness, Self-Help, African American History and Culture, Rap Music, Italian Culture, Italian Translation; Fiction: Novel, Thriller.
+Specialties: Memoir, History, Military, Fitness, Self-Help, African American History and Culture, Rap Music, Italian Culture, Italian Translation, Fiction, Thriller

 Specialties: Memoir, Nonfiction, Business, Young Adult, Fantasy